originphp/website/source/docs/view/date-helper.md

 ## Parsing

-OriginPHP comes with the Delocalize Behavior, which automatically converts dates,numbers to and from the database.
+OriginPHP comes with the `Delocalizable` `Concern` which automatically converts dates,numbers to and from the database.
 You can disable this in the `ApplicationModel` initialize method.

 If you need to manually parse dates etc, use the Date utility.
 The date formatter assumes that the dates that you are formatting are in MySQL format, e.g. Y-m-d H:i:s.
 You can use the Date utility to delocalize user submitted data to convert to this format and timezone.